Skip to main content

 eBPF and XDP

 XDP leverages eBPF to provide a highly performant packet processing pipeline that runs as soon as the networking driver receives the packet.
-What does this actually mean?
-Well, with XDP - Cilium can help mitigate DDOS attacks by dropping packets before they even hit the traditional networking stack.
+That means that with XDP, Cilium can help mitigate DDOS attacks by dropping packets before they even hit the traditional networking stack.

-One might think there is a downside to leveraging these new technologies, as all your previous experience of debugging the network goes out the window.
+You may think that using these new technologies means all your previous experience of debugging the network is useless.
 However, Cilium is accompanied by Hubble.

-Hubble is an observability platform that builds on top of eBPF and Cilium to give teams deep visibility into the networking stack: with and understanding of Cilium and Kubernetes networking policies and L4 and L7 networks, Hubble can help you debug issues with your networking with ease.
+Hubble is an observability platform that builds on top of eBPF and Cilium to give teams visibility into the networking stack.
+With an understanding of Cilium and Kubernetes networking policies and L4 and L7 networks, Hubble can help you more easily debug issues with your network.

 hubble